-In cooperation with China National Renewable Energy Centre (CNREC), the Japanese National Institute of Environmental Studies and the Danish Energy Agency, Ea Energy Analyses has developed energy scenarios for extension of renewable energy and reduction the of CO2 emission in China.
+In cooperation with China National Renewable Energy Centre (CNREC), the Japanese National Institute of Environmental Studies, and the Danish Energy Agency, Ea Energy Analyses developed energy scenarios for extension of renewable energy and reduction of carbon emissions in China.

-At a summit in Beijing the 24th of June the scenarios were discussed among others between the Danish Minister for Climate, Energy and Buildings Martin Lidegaard and the Deputy Director General Mr Liu Qi of NEA (National Energy Administration)l.
-The scenarios have highlighted where the largest challenges lie in obtaining a Chinese energy system with a large amount of RE and where the challenges lie in preparing RE scenarios for China.
+At a summit in Beijing the scenarios were discussed, among others, between the Danish Minister for Climate, Energy and Buildings Martin Lidegaard and the Deputy Director General Mr Liu Qi of NEA (National Energy Administration)l.
+The scenarios highlighted the largest challenges in obtaining a Chinese energy system with a large amount of RE and the challenges in preparing RE scenarios for China.

 It was agreed to keep working on the scenarios, that the scenarios are to be used as inspiration to the next Chinese five-year plan, and that the scenarios provide a framework and a common vision for the other activities in the Danish-Chinese energy cooperation.

-The results form a basis for a more detailed energy planning at national and provincial level, securing that the planning carried out in the provinces does not conflict with the overall national planning of energy supply and energy transport.
+The results formed a basis for a more detailed energy planning at national and provincial level, ensuring that the planning carried out in the provinces does not conflict with the overall national planning of energy supply and energy transport.

 Contact us for more information about our projects in Pakistan

 Find information about one of our projects in Türkiye here.